henfiber/hass_speedport_plus_cli/README.md

 Restart Home assistant and the new sensor will be available as the entity "speedport_plus_status".
 You may add the new sensor to your dashboards or create automations.

-The new sensor entity `speedport_plus_status` will have the values "online" or "offline".
-The DSL line metrics (attenuation, snr, sync speed etc.) will be available as attributes of this entity.
+The new sensor entity `speedport_plus_status` (or `speedport_entry2i_status`) will have the values "online" or "offline".
+The DSL line metrics
+(attenuation, snr, sync speed etc.) will be available as attributes of this entity.

 ![HASS Speedport plus status - Screenshot](screenshots/hass_speedport_plus_status-and-attributes.png)